pdiegmann/copilot-study/web/docs/ui-overview.md

-# copilot-study: UI Overview
+# web: UI Overview

-This document describes the user-centric self-service portal and the administration UI for the copilot-study project, summarizing their main features, navigation, and user flows.
+This document describes the user-centric self-service portal and the administration UI for the web project, summarizing their main features, navigation, and user flows.

 ---